Preparing to Teach

 As in other sections, we will not discuss technical preparation.
 Carefully reviewing the content of your workshop is important!
 However, it is common for new Instructors to over-prepare on technical content – which can be endless! – and under-prepare the learner-centered elements of their teaching practice.
 If you encounter questions that you can’t answer, demonstrating how you Google things may earn surprisingly positive feedback!
 In contrast, neglecting to attend to the audience usually has much more serious consequences for learning and morale.
 When you prepare to teach, we therefore suggest setting aside time before deeply reviewing your technical content to plan your approach to instruction.

-This episode is a common place to Trainers to cut while preparing to teach.
+This episode is a common place for Trainers to cut parts of while preparing to teach.
 That’s not because this is not important – this page is a valuable resource – but we feel this is one of the sections that trainees can use effectively as a resource when actually preparing for a workshop, even without spending a lot of time doing activities on this material during their Instructor Training event.

 Anticipate Your Audience